Why make a den time capsule?

 This is something I saw recently which I wish I had done when my den were Tigers or Wolves.
 You can start it any time though.
 The idea is to make a den time capsule which they add to from time to time – maybe every year at Blue and Gold time and after summer camp or when they earn their rank or do something special.
-Then, when they cross over to Boy Scouts, they open the time capsule and see all of the things they added.
+Then, when they cross over to Scouts BSA, they open the time capsule and see all of the things they added.

 If something is too large to fit into an individual tube, you can just place it in the box.
 Think ahead and make sure you use a large enough box.
 The Scouter who showed it to us said that she was running out of room and would have to transfer to a larger box.